 This week I moved from UniFi to a new setup that included OPNsense on the edge to handle firewall, NAT, and other such tasks on the home network.
 Built in to OPNsense is a basic NetFlow traffic analyzer called Insight.
-Looking at this and turning on Reverse lookup something strange popped out: ~22% of the inbound traffic over the last two hours was from just two hosts:
+Looking at this and turning on Reverse lookup something strange popped out: ~22% of the traffic coming in from the internet over the last two hours was from just two hosts:

 While reverse DNS worked to resolve the IPs to hostnames (

 dynamic-75-76-44-149.knology.net), forward lookup of those hostnames didn’t work.
 This didn’t really surprise me as the whole DNS situation on the WOW/Knowlogy network is poor, but it did make me more curious.
 Particularly strange was the IPs being are so close together.